isglobal-brge/BigDataStatMeth-workshop/README.md

 **Tasks:**
 - Use functions in R to estimate model parameters using OLS.
-- Use functions in `BigDataStatMeth` to estimate model parameters using OLS with on memory data.
+- Use functions in `BigDataStatMeth` to estimate model parameters using OLS with in memory data.
 - Use functions in `BigDataStatMeth` to estimate model parameters using OLS with a HDF5 file.

 NOTE: use `bdpseudoinv()` function instead of `bdInvCholesky()` since the matrix is not positive definite